 Anthony Kiedis Today

 Along with the rest of the band, Kiedis joined the Rock and Roll Hall of Fame in 2012.
 Like many other members of this list, he had substance problems, but in the year 2000, he cleaned up.
-He had a few small acting roles before becoming big in music, including in the Keanu Reeves film “Point Break.”
+He had a few small acting roles before becoming big in music, including a cameo in the film “Point Break.”

 Eddie Vedder of Pearl Jam

-Having an appreciation for Eddie Vedder is pretty easy to come by, even if you aren't a fan of his band Pearl Jam.
 If you like Pearl Jam, there's no doubt you know that Vedder is a big part of what makes the band so good.
 He's regarded as one of the top vocalists and singers of all time.
-He's the lead vocalist of the band, and he's one of three guitarists as well as being the primary lyricist.
+He's the lead vocalist of the band, and he's one of three guitarists as well as the primary lyricist.

 Calling him a big part of the band almost seems to be doing him a disservice.
 He was recruited to join Pearl Jam in 1990 after appearing as a guest vocalist in Temple of the Dog, a supergroup that included a few other members of Pearl Jam.

 Eddie Vedder Today